 Brad Dokken is a reporter and editor of the Herald's Sunday Northland Outdoors pages.
 Dokken joined the Herald company in November 1985 as a copy editor for Agweek magazine and joined the Herald staff in 1989.
 He worked as a copy editor in the features and news departments before becoming outdoors editor in 1998.
-He also writes a blog called Compass Points.
 A Roseau, Minn., native, Dokken is a graduate of Bemidji State University.

 - Member for

 - 6 years 1 week

 GRAND FORKS — There was a welcome development on the conservation front Thursday, Sept.
 13, with news that the House Natural Resources Committee unanimously passed a measure to permanently reauthorize the Land and Water Conservation Fund at $900 million annually.
 This is a big deal for anyone who cares about public lands and outdoor recreation because the LWCF is set to sunset Sept.
 30 unless Congress acts to reauthorize the fund.
 There's still work to be done, but the House committee's action looks to be a significant step to ensuring the conservation funding continues.

 With the regular waterfowl season on the horizon in North Dakota and Minnesota, hunters could be excused for worrying about the impact of this year's dry conditions on their hunting prospects.
 By most accounts, such worries would be unfounded—at least in northeast North Dakota and northwest Minnesota.
 Waterfowl season opens Saturday, Sept.
 22, in Minnesota and in North Dakota.